Tech Content

 8 minutes

-The live event ticketing industry has long been plagued by challenges such as hidden fees, speculative ticket sales, and a lack of transparency in pricing.
-These issues have led to consumer frustration and calls for reform.
-In response to these concerns, the TICKET Act (Transparency in Charges for Key Information Coming from Ticketing Entities Act) was introduced and passed by the U.S. House of Representatives on May 15, 2023.
+The live event ticketing industry has long been under fire for hidden fees, speculative ticket sales, and a general lack of transparency—issues that continue to frustrate fans and erode trust.
+In an effort to address these concerns, the TICKET Act (Transparency in Charges for Key Events Ticketing Act) is now gaining real momentum in Washington.

 Ticketing act explanation